dannys0n/K8-Local-To-Cloud-Project/README.md

 the Deployment replica count.
 Pod replacement does not change that count, so a replacement claims the existing location with a higher generation.

-Prometheus scrapes the kubelet's compact resource endpoint and retains only the server and gateway container CPU series in this namespace.
-Each scaler converts the CPU rate to utilization relative to the container's 250 millicore request.
+Prometheus scrapes the kubelet's compact resource endpoint and retains only the resource series needed by this namespace.
+The gateway and server scalers convert CPU rate to utilization relative to each workload's 250 millicore request.
 The workloads have no CPU limit, so they can still burst when node capacity is available.
-The evaluator examines every ready pod independently and calculates aggregate capacity at the 80% target.
+Desired replicas are calculated from aggregate CPU capacity at an 80% target; client count alone does not trigger scaling.
 After Kubernetes accepts a server scale, the server scaler aligns the enabled location count with the requested replicas; gateway scaling has no database operation.
 New generic server pods claim locations through the Valkey